 Inflation Rate in Costa Rica averaged 13.98 percent from 1977 until 2020, reaching an all time high of 108.89 percent in September of 1982 and a record low of -1.20 percent in November of 2015.
 This page provides - Costa Rica Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.

-Inflation Rate in Costa Rica is expected to be 3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Costa Rica to stand at 2.90 in 12 months time.
-In the long-term, the Costa Rica Inflation Rate is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Inflation Rate in Costa Rica is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Costa Rica to stand at 2.80 in 12 months time.
+In the long-term, the Costa Rica Inflation Rate is projected to trend around 2.80 percent in 2021 and 3.00 percent in 2022, according to our econometric models.